-- Each teleconference location must be specifically identified in the notice and agenda of the meeting, including a full address and room number, as may be applicable; - Agendas must be posted at each teleconference location, even if a hotel room or a residence; - Each teleconference location must be accessible to the public and have technology, such as a speakerphone, to enable the public to participate; - The agenda must provide the opportunity for the public to address the legislative body directly at each teleconference location; and - All votes must be by roll call. - Q. A member on vacation wants to participate in a meeting of the legislative body and vote by cellular phone from her car while driving from Washington, D.C. to New York.
-May she? - A. She may not participate or vote because she is not in a noticed and posted teleconference location.
+- At least a quorum of the legislative body must participate from locations within the local agency's jurisdiction. - Additional teleconference locations may be made available for the public. - Each teleconference location must be specifically identified in the notice and agenda of the meeting, including a full address and room number, as may be applicable. - Agendas must be posted at each teleconference location, even if a hotel room or a residence. - Each teleconference location, including a hotel room or residence, must be accessible to the public and have technology, such as a speakerphone, to enable the public to participate - The agenda must provide the opportunity for the public to address the legislative body directly at each teleconference location. - All votes must be by roll call.

+- Q. A member on vacation wants to participate in a meeting of the legislative body and vote by cellular phone from her car while driving from Washington, D.C., to New York.
+May she? - A. She may not participate or vote because she is not in an open, noticed, and posted teleconference location.